just-buildsystem/justbuild/INSTALL.md

 is used.
 It also a useful launcher for `just`.

-This tool is Python3 script located at `bin/just-mr.py` and can simply be put into an appropirate location in `PATH`.
+This tool is Python3 script located at `bin/just-mr.py` and can simply be put into an appropriate location in `PATH`.